natapol/kitsune/README.rst

 |PyPI version| |Upload Python Package|

-KITSUNE is a toolkit for evaluation of the lenght of k-mer in a given genome dataset for alignment-free phylogenimic analysis.
+KITSUNE is a toolkit for evaluation of the length of k-mer in a given genome dataset for alignment-free phylogenimic analysis.

 K-mer based approach is simple and fast yet has been widely used in many applications including biological sequence comparison.
 However, selection of an appropriate k-mer length to obtain a good information content for comparison is normally overlooked.
-The optimum k-mer length is a prerequsite to obtain biological menaingful genomic distance for assesment of phylogenetic relationships.
+The optimum k-mer length is a prerequsite to obtain biological meaningful genomic distance for assesment of phylogenetic relationships.
 Therefore, we have developed KITSUNE to aid k-mer length selection process in a systematic way, based on a three-steps aproach described in `Viral Phylogenomics Using an